Best Practices for Creating a Test Prep Plan

 - Practice tests are a core part of preparation.
 Good preparation consists of shoring up knowledge, learning test-taking strategy, and taking full-length, timed practice tests.
 Much like a scrimmage or a dress rehearsal, taking practice tests under real conditions builds familiarity and confidence.

-Feel free to reach out to with any questions you have.
+Feel free to reach out to with any questions you have, or if you’d like assistance in creating your student’s testing plan.
 Standardized testing for college admissions can be confusing and overwhelming at times.
 We’re always happy to be a resource to families and counselors.